Does HOSA need to be refrigerated after opening?

 Officially, no. It does not REQUIRE refrigeration.
 However, refrigerated HOSA will resist aging effects for longer.

-After opening, your HOSA is prone to oxidation, an effect that changes the color of your sauce and adds an apple-like aroma.
+After opening, your HOSA is prone to oxidation, an effect that changes the color of your sauce and alters the original aroma.
 These changes are natural and aged HOSA is still safe due to its strong acidity.
 Refrigerator or no, please keep your HOSA in a cool, dark, and dry place.

 What does the HOSA heat scale mean?